-Portable transmitting devices that have an ear-microphone jack must be evaluated for RF exposure in a body-worn configuration.
+Portable transmitting devices that have an Ear-Microphone jack must be evaluated for RF exposure in a body-worn configuration.
 The testing is performed with the use of a torso phantom filled with muscle equivalent tissue.
-The EUT is positioned with the keypad facing away from the phantom, and the ear-microphone wires attached to the phone jack, simulating the device placed in a shirt pocket or attached to a body holster.
-The SAR tests are then performed in both the antenna in and antenna out positions using the low, middle, and high channels to investigate the worst case SAR value (see Figure 11).
-Please note that body-worn configurations which have not been SAR tested may result in operating conditions that could exceed FCC RF exposure limits, therefore, users are cautioned to use tested and/or approved accessories.
+The EUT is positioned with the keypad facing away from the phantom, and the Ear-Microphone wires attached to the phone jack, simulating the device placed in a shirt pocket or attached to a body holster.
+The SAR tests are then performed in both the antenna in and antenna out positions using the low, middle, and high channels to investigate the worst case SAR value (see figure 11).
+Please note that Body-worn configurations that have not been SAR tested may result in operating conditions that could exceed FCC RF exposure limits, therefore, users are cautioned to use tested and/or approved accessories.